-&lt;sup>34 Act CCVI of 2011 on the Right to Freedom of Conscience and Religion, and on the Legal Status of Churches, Religious Denominations and Religious Communities opinion issued in March 2012 that the Church Law "sets a range of requirements that are excessive and based on arbitrary criteria with regard to the recognition of a church.
-In particular, the requirement related to the national and international duration of a religious community and the recognition procedure, based on a political decision, should be reviewed."
+33 Act CCVI of 2011 on the Right to Freedom of Conscience and Religion, and on the Legal Status of Churches, Religious Denominations and Religious Communities decision on the recognition, and if the Parliament does not register a denomination it is not compelled to provide a reason for its decision.
+The Venice Commission stated in this regard in its opinion issued in March 2012 that the Church Law "sets a range of requirements that are excessive and based on arbitrary criteria with regard to the recognition of a church.
+In particular, the requirement related to the national and international duration of a religious community and the recognition procedure, based on a political decision, should be reviewed."86

-&lt;sup>35 Opinion on Act CCVI of 2011 on the right to freedom of conscience and religion and the legal status of churches, denominations and religious communities of Hungary, adopted by the Venice Commission at its 90th Plenary Session (Venice, 16-17 March 2012), CDL-AD(2012)004, § 110.
+34 Opinion on Act CCVI of 2011 on the right to freedom of conscience and religion and the legal status of churches, denominations and religious communities of Hungary, adopted by the Venice Commission at its 90th Plenary Session (Venice, 16-17 March 2012), CDL-AD(2012)004, § 110.

-&lt;sup>36 See e.g.: Religionsgemeinschaft der Zeugen Jehovas and Others v.
+35 See e.g.: Religionsgemeinschaft der Zeugen Jehovas and Others v.
 Austria (Application no. 40825/98, Judgment of 31 July 2008).

 The constitutional basis for the Church Law was Article 21 (1) of the Transitional Provisions of Hungary which set out that the Parliament shall identify the recognised churches and determine the criteria for recognition of denominations as churches, such as operation for a certain length of time, a certain number of members, historical traditions and social support.
 However, Article 21 (1) of the Transitional Provisions was also abolished by the CC in its Decision 45/2012.
 (XII.
 29.), since it was not considered as transitional in nature.
+Furthermore, it shall be mentioned as a recent development, that in its Decision 6/2013.
+(III.
+1.), delivered on 26 February 2013 the CC established that the rules of the Church Law regarding the recognition of denominations by the Parliament are unconstitutional, since they allow a body with an essentially political character (i.e. the Parliament) instead of the impartial courts to decide on individual cases related to fundamental rights which should be subject to legal deliberation.
+The CC annulled the affected provisions with a retroactive effect as of their coming into force on 1 January 2012 and declared that they could not have been applied, thus existing denominations did not lose their status as a church.

-As a response the proposed amendment would include in Article VII of the Fundamental Law that denominations may be recognized as churches by the Parliament in a cardinal law (i.e. with two-thirds of the votes of MPs present) and that a cardinal law may set out as a condition for recognizing a denomination as a church that it has been operating for a considerable period of time and that it has societal support.
+As a response to the decision of the CC abolishing the respective rules of the Transitional Provisions the Fourth Amendment includes in Article VII of the Fundamental Law that denominations may be recognized as churches by the Parliament in a cardinal law (i.e. with two-thirds of the votes of MPs present) and that a cardinal law may set out as a condition for recognizing a denomination as a church that it has been operating for a considerable period of time, that it has societal support and that is "suitable" to cooperate with in the interest of community objectives.37

-Thus, the proposed amendment upholds the violation of the principle of separating State and Church by setting out that churches may be recognized by the Parliament and continues to discriminate between denominations.
-Accordingly, the proposed amendment goes against the suggestions of the Venice Commission.
+Thus, the Fourth Amendment upholds the violation of the principle of separating State and Church by setting out that churches may be recognized by the Parliament and continues to discriminate between denominations.
+Accordingly, the Fourth Amendment goes against the suggestions of the Venice Commission.